defivelo/db/README.md

 * or `docker-compose run --rm backend scripts/run_tests.sh` if the `backend` service is not already running

 CLI arguments are forwarded to `pytest`.
-For example, running tests with `scripts/run_tests.sh cche --reuse-db` avoids re-creating the database from scratch on each run.
+For example, running tests with `scripts/run_tests.sh defivelo --reuse-db` avoids re-creating the database from scratch on each run.